thatflav/testGPG/README.md

 Update - add gpg to new device
-2
-3
-4
-5
-6
-7
-8
-9
+.
+.
+.
+Add gpg to linux